rubenportz/Ruben-Portz/_posts/2020-02-11-Product-understanding-and-intent-the-northstar-for-early-stage-startups.md

 ---
-title: Product understanding and intent: the Northstar for early-stage startup
+title: Product understanding and intent - the Northstar for early-stage startup
 date: 2020-02-11 19:10:00
 category: [startup, MVP, Growth]
 ---

+IMAGE

 <h2>Consumer products are hard</h2>
 Over the last four years I’ve worked on three products launching them in a total of over fifteen different countries.